 Playing at the center of defence in football is a tough role for any soccer player.
 Being a committed tackler is one of the strengths you need to be a central defender.
 To be among the best, you should also be a powerful header in the air.

 A successful football team is usually built around a strong solid defence.
-The central defender is the pivotal player in that particular zone.
+So, the central defender is the pivotal player in that particular zone.
 Playing at this football position requires total focus on the game.
 Famous central defenders have a unique ability to read the opposition's next move.

 Basic Rules of Football | Beginners can kick off right here with the top 10 rules for the football game.